 - Ground and tract identification signs

-- Signs erected on parapet walls
+- Signs erected on parapet wall

 - Signs in shopping centers or at multi-tenant buildings